iced-rs/rfcs/text/0006-theming.md

 Users that are getting started with iced do not want to be forced to build a custom theme and manually implement the `StyleSheet` trait of every widget they need.
 Additionally, they may not be interested in fine-tuning the looks of the application, but instead they may just want to choose an existing good-looking theme.

-For these reasons, `iced` provides a built-in `Theme` type and `theme` module with variants for some widgets that can be used out of the box:
+For these reasons, `iced` provides a built-in `Theme` type and `theme` module with styles for some widgets that can be used out of the box:

 ```rust
 use iced::pure::{Application, Element};